ysyk2021/the-art-of-gratitude-journaling-using-gratitude-journaling-for-a-more-positive-and-fulfilling-life/src/chapter-2-3.md

-Part I: Foundations of Gratitude Journaling: Benefits of Gratitude Journaling for Personal Growth
+Benefits of Gratitude Journaling for Personal Growth
 =================================================================================================

 Gratitude journaling is a powerful practice that can have significant benefits for personal growth and well-being.
 In this part of the book, we will explore the foundations of gratitude journaling and the benefits it can bring to your life.